adedot/recruiting-fullstack-incidents-master/README.md

 ![Sign into Trino Homepage through Postman](leaflet-map-example.png)

-# TODO
+# Improvements/TODO items if given more time

+    If I was given more time, I would do the following:

-    Refactor repeating code
+        * Refactor repeating code
-    Add car incident as a polygon possibly
+        * Add car incident as a polygon possibly
-    Create Rest Api using fast api
+        * Create Rest Api using fast api
-    Data analysis of incidents using python
+        * Data analysis of incidents using python

+    I spent an estimated 4  - 6 hours on this project